pragmagrid/tstat/week_plan/FEB_WK_3th.md

 #### Things to do

-- [ ] Rewrite the README.md file.
+- [x] Rewrite the README.md file.

+  I rewrote the tstat/src/process/README.md file.

-- [ ] Pull & Request to master branch.
+- [x] Pull & Request to master branch.